-New/continued actions: NAP1.1-1.5, NAP2.6, NAP2.7, NAP3.3, NAP4.3
+New/continued actions: NAP1.1-Error!
+Reference source not found., NAP2.6, NAP2.7, NAP3.3, NAP4.3

 Industry-wide barriers

 CAP2.5 was completed, however further consultations with staff (and with the wider industry) have demonstrated the complexity of bullying and harassment in research and academia.
 The department has therefore decided to carry CAP2.5 into the new action plan (NAP5.1).
 We have already incorporated new survey questions on this topic to allow more robust data collection and sensitive intervention planning.